 - Not be in default on a Federal student loan or owe a repayment on a Federal student grant

-- Have a high school diploma, a GED (General Equivalency Diploma), their equivalent, or demonstrate an ability to benefit from the course of study selected based on an assessment test score or successful comletion of at least 6.0 credit hours of college course work
+- Have a high school diploma, a GED (General Equivalency Diploma), their equivalent, or if enrolled prior to July 1, 2012, you may be able to demonstrate an ability to benefit from the course of study selected based on an assessment test score or successful completion of at least 6.0 credit hours of college course work

 - Be registered with the Selective Service unless not required to register

 In the second or subsequent year(s) of application, you may submit a Renewal FAFSA on-line only.
 The Renewal FAFSA contains prior year data and asks the student to update the information from the previous year.
-You must use your Federal PIN www.pin.ed.gov to access your processed FAFSA.
+You must use your FSA ID https://fsaid.ed.gov to access your processed FAFSA.